mage-os/module-theme-adminhtml-switcher/README.md

 ## Features

-This module enables M137 Admin Theme for Mage-OS.
+This module enables M137 Admin Theme for Mage-OS and allows admin users to select the active admin theme via configuration.
 This is a companion module to the [mage-os/theme-adminhtml-m137](https://github.com/mage-os-lab/theme-adminhtml-m137)

 ## Installation

+This module is included as part of Mage-OS M137 Admin Theme ([mage-os/theme-adminhtml-m137](https://github.com/mage-os-lab/theme-adminhtml-m137)) and is recommended to be installed via the theme package.
+Individual installation instructions are provided below, if needed:

 ```
 composer require mage-os/module-theme-adminhtml-switcher